akthammomani/AI_Powered_Recipe_Recommender/README.md

 * Nutritional information

 The dataset from **[All recipes website](https://www.allrecipes.com/)** is a rich resource for AI-Recipe Recommender Project.
 It contains comprehensive details about each recipe, including titles, ingredients, instructions, ratings, reviews, and nutritional information.
 Leveraging this data, this project can deliver personalized, relevant, and appealing recipe recommendations to users, enhancing their cooking experience and meeting their dietary preferences.

+## **License**

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

+## **Acknowledgments**

+Thank you to Professor Dallin for your guidance and support throughout this project/class.
+Your insights have been greatly appreciated.